 • The Ministry has taken various measures to facilitate the setting up of new colleges viz.

 c.
-Companies have been allowed to set up medical colleges.
+Companies have to allowed to set up medical colleges.

 • The MoHFW is implementing a Centrally Sponsored Scheme namely “Establishment of new medical colleges attached with existing district/referral hospitals”

-• 58 Districts in 20 States/UT have been identified under this Scheme to establish new Medical Colleges attached with existing district/referral hospitals.
+• Under this Scheme, 58 Districts in 20 States/UT has identified to establish new Medical Colleges attached with existing district/referral hospitals.
 Out of these, 56 have been approved to date.

 • Out of 56 approved medical colleges, 8 are functional and 29 have applied for MCI’s permission to start new medical colleges from the academic year 2018-19.